 - Ten case studies that illustrate real-life ethical scenarios

-Agriculture and Natural Resource IssuesThis chapter covers emerging topics that affect farmers and ranchers, including:
+Agriculture and Natural Resource IssuesThis chapter covers emerging topics that affect farmers and ranchers, including the following:

 Business IssuesThis chapter discusses some of the issues that tax practitioners encounter when they prepare returns for clients who operate a business.
 Topics include the following:

-- Taxation of health care plans for small businesses
+- New health reimbursement arrangements for small businesses

-Individual IssuesThis chapter covers several issues tax practitioners encounter when preparing individual income tax returns, including:
+Individual IssuesThis chapter covers several issues tax practitioners encounter when preparing individual income tax returns, including the following:

-Investment and RetirementThis chapter covers investment and retirement tax planning issues including:
+Investment and RetirementThis chapter covers investment and retirement tax planning issues, including the following: